Bloom-host/BloomDocs/docs/games/terraria/worlds.md

 Here, you can adjust the size of the world, the difficulty and the seed as well.

 :::caution HEADS UP!
-Journey player profiles can only connected to worlds using the Journey difficulty, and regular characters cannot connect when this is selected.
+Journey player profiles can only connect to worlds using the Journey difficulty, and regular characters cannot connect when this is selected.
 :::